globules-io/OGX.JS/README.md

 ### Check out the [wiki](https://github.com/globules-io/OGX.JS/wiki)

 #### News
+>2019-04-21
+>0.9 branch started.
+Few components left to add support to scoping, calendar, theater and a few remaining fixes/renaming

 >2019-04-01
 >1000th commit!
 We're gonna hit v0.9 any days now.
 But for now, latest stable is 0.8.15